-Applications should include a high-quality project abstract that summarizes the proposed project in 400 words or less.
+Applications for both Purpose Areas 1 and 2 should include a high-quality project abstract that summarizes the proposed project in 400 words or less.
 Project abstracts should be-

 - Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (such as Times New Roman) with 1-inch margins.